The Greatest Guide To Dry Tortugas, Florida

 1. Fly in by seaplane.

-Traveling by seaplane may not be cheap, but it is spectacular and personal.
+Traveling by seaplane may not be cheap but spectacular and personal.
 Since Dry Tortuga is only accessible by water, you can take a ferry, which is more affordable yet crowded, or take the seaplane.
 It takes a long time to get there by boat, and flying is the quickest way to get more time at the park.
 During the flight, you will see the many beauties the ocean bestows on its viewers.

 2. Bring Cash.

 To visit this National Park, you will need to pay an entrance fee of $15.
-If you are coming by ferry, the entrance fee will be included in the fare, but if by seaplane, you need to have cash.
+If you are coming by ferry, the entrance fee will be included in the fare, but if you are coming by seaplane, you need to have cash.
 You can also use your park pass if you have one.
 It may seem like a small thing, but you need cash!

-• The Ferry tickets include the park entrance cost, but NOT camping fees.
+- The Ferry tickets include the park entrance cost, but NOT camping fees.

-• The Seaplane will charge the entrance fee upon arrival—plan to bring cash for each person aged 16.
+- The Seaplane will charge the entrance fee upon arrival—plan to bring cash for each person aged 16.

 3. Explore Fort Jefferson first